For Robert Bly

 and recover the face

-lying trapped
+lying below

-in deep water.
+deep water.

 Reading of “An Old Tree Falls” with music composed by Turlough O’Caralan